merkle-open/webpack-config-plugins/packages/asset-config-webpack-plugin/README.md

 ## Webpack Config

-The `asset-config-webpack-plugin` is just a small convince wrapper arround the `image-config-plugin` and the `font-config-plugin` npm packages.
+The `asset-config-webpack-plugin` is just a small convince wrapper around the `image-config-plugin` and the `font-config-plugin` npm packages.

 ```js
 const AssetConfigWebpackPlugin = require('asset-config-webpack-plugin');